Paddy Tipping: Police and Crime Commissioner

 Tipping was elected as Nottinghamshire's Police and Crime Commissioner in the 2012 inaugural PCC election.
 He announced plans to pay a "pension" to cover medical bills and other expenses for retired police dogs, a move which dog handlers welcomed.
 He was re-elected for a second-term on 6 May 2016.

 Tipping appointed Chris Cutland, previously executive director of Women's Aid in Nottingham, as his Deputy in November 2012.
 The appointment of Emma Foody as replacement, also previously with Women's Aid in Nottingham as a community ambassador, was confirmed in June 2020.

 At the 2021 PCC election, he was defeated by Conservative Caroline Henry.
 Afterwards, he confirmed his intention to continue campaigning on behalf of the Labour group.

 Personal life

-Tipping is one of several vice-presidents of the Ramblers Association.
-He married Irene Margaret Quinn on 8 January 1970 in Nottingham; she died in February 2011.
+He married Irene Quinn on 8 January 1970 in Nottingham; she died in February 2011.
 They have two daughters.

+Tipping is one of several vice-presidents of the Ramblers Association, and became Chairman of Nottinghamshire Community Foundation, a charitable organisation, in 2011.